Skip to main content

 Why Bother with Leadership Training?

-I have heard people placed in various ministry positions complain about having to go to training.
+Why should you as a leader bother with leadership training, either for yourself or those whom you serve?
+I’ve heard people in various ministry positions complain about having to go to training.
 Most of them expressed one of two reasons that they rarely attended.
-Either they were experienced and didn’t need to be trained, or the training they had attended previously was not well done.
+Either they were experienced and didn’t feel a need to be trained, or the training they had attended previously was not well done.

-Answering the first excuse, I have never seen a leader in action who could not improve, including myself.
-Being trained by numerous people in various areas opens our eyes to how to get better.
+Answering the first excuse, I’ve never seen a leader in action who could not improve, including myself.
+Being trained by numerous people in various areas opens our eyes to new ways to improve what we do.

 Leaders learn to be leaders from somewhere.
-Without guidance, we usually do it the way we have seen it done—and that is not always a good thing!
-Unless someone equips us with a vision of what our leadership could be and shows us how to achieve it practically, we will stumble.
+Without guidance, we usually do it the way we’ve seen it done—and that is not always a good thing!
+Unless someone equips us with a vision of what our leadership could be and shows us how to achieve it practically, we’ll stumble.

 In addition, making your training relevant to the specific trainees creates better leaders.
 Keep your group cohesive enough that they receive practical help for their specific leadership area.
 Training cannot be a one-size-fits-all event.